ldj01/e-s-t/README.md

-## Surface Temperature 1.1.1 Release Notes
+## Surface Temperature Release Notes
 ## Note: The productions produced by this software are considered provisional.
-Release Date: April 2018

-See git tag [st-rit-v1.1.1]

 This project contains application source code for producing Surface Temperature products.